kkindorf/ajna-burn-monitor/README.md

 # Ajna Burn Monitor

-Minimal frontend for the AJNA burn dashboard.
+Ajna Burn Monitor is a minimal frontend for the AJNA burn dashboard.

+The live site is [ajnaburn.eth.limo](https://ajnaburn.eth.limo/).

-This repo now only handles the UI.
-The burn data itself comes from the separate `ajna-burn-monitor-api` repo, which serves:
+The app reads snapshot data from the separate `ajna-burn-monitor-api` repo:

 - `/data/summary.json`
 - `/data/burns.json`

 ## What it shows

+- Current AJNA supply against the 1B launch baseline
 - Cumulative AJNA burned since September 6, 2023
-- Remaining supply against AJNA's 1B launch baseline
-- A transaction table with direct Etherscan links
+- Burn transaction history with direct Etherscan links
-- A very bare UI that is easy to restyle later with Tailwind
+- A bare layout that is easy to restyle later with Tailwind

-## Getting started
+## Local development

 1. Install dependencies: